Facts About the Department of Elementary and Secondary Education

 This division is responsible for all of the department’s activities related to educational success of students, educators, and schools.
 The division includes offices which manage quality schools, college- and career-readiness, special education, educator quality, early and extended learning, adult learning and rehabilitative services, and the data system management.

 A primary function of the Office of Quality Schools is to manage the Missouri School Improvement Program (MSIP), the state’s accreditation system for public school districts.
 This office also administers a wide range of state- and federally-funded programs that assist local schools (Title I, Title III and other federal programs), charter and other innovative schools, as well as developing a statewide system of support for schools, communities and families.
 Schools also are provided assistance on federal and state-developed improvement initiatives which are coordinated with other state and regional services.
-The sections of Early and Extended Learning are responsible for the overseeing the department’s efforts to expand and improve early learning opportunities for children and providing supports for teachers, programs, parents and families of young children.
+The sections of Early and Extended Learning are responsible for the overseeing DESE's efforts to expand and improve early learning opportunities for children and providing supports for teachers, programs, parents and families of young children.
 Staff administers the Missouri Preschool Program and the Child Care Development Fund Grant.
 The office is also responsible for the development of early learning standards.

 Extended learning (afterschool) programs provide a safe, caring and nurturing place for extended learning, social, recreational and personal life skills development for students during non-school hours (before- and/or after-school).
 Grant programs administered by this office include the 21st Century Community Learning Centers grants, School Age Community grants, and the Afterschool Retreat Reading and Assessment Grant program.
 The programs foster partnerships among the schools, parents/families and communities.